-- The value estimates assume that the BLSP area will have enough water supply to complete the Facilities. - The Appraisal relies on property information that was provided by Lennar, as well as information summarizing the estimated bond proceed amounts and the infrasturcutre that will be developed with the bond proceeds.
+- The value estimates assume that the BLSP area will have enough water supply to complete the development of all of the homes planned for the District. - The Appraisal relies on property information that was provided by Lennar Homes and Lennar Winncrest, as well as information summarizing the estimated bond proceed amounts and the infrastructure that will be developed with the bond proceeds.
 The Appraisal assumes that the information provided is reasonably accurate and the project will be developed as proposed.

 Limitations of Appraisal Valuation.
 Property values may not be evenly distributed throughout the District; thus, certain parcels, zones or development units may have a greater value than others.
 This disparity is significant because in the event of nonpayment of the Special Tax, the only remedy is to foreclose against the delinquent parcel.
-See APPENDIX B - The Appraisal.
+See APPENDIX B - THE APPRAISAL."